wikimedia/pywikibot/docs/scripts/archive.rst

 Outdated core scripts
 *********************

-This list contains outdated scripts from :term:`core` banch which aren't supported any longer.
+This list contains outdated scripts from :term:`core` branch which aren't supported any longer.
 They are deleted from repository.

 .. hint::